Order: Procellariiformes Family: Procellariidae Status: Breeding in Madeira

 This species was first described in 1903 by a German naturalist priest, Ernst Schmitz.
-In 1951 Jerry Maul from the Municipal Museum of Funchal, known now as Natural History Museum of Funchal, collected a specimen which was later considered the last trail of existence of this species for the following 18 years.
-In the sixties, the ornithologist Paul Alexander Zino made several attempts to find some evidence of the species but only at the end of that decade he managed to re-track Zino's Petrel.
+In 1951 Jerry Maul from the Municipal Museum of Funchal, known now as the Natural History Museum of Funchal, collected a specimen which was later considered the last trail of the existence of this species for the following 18 years.
+In the sixties, the ornithologist Paul Alexander Zino made several attempts to find some evidence of the species but only at the end of that decade, he manage to re-track Zino's Petrel.

 Nowadays the Madeira Natural Park is at the head of the project and the activities which aim to conserve this species through the recuperation of its breeding habitat are co-financed by the Life-Nature Program.

 A medium-small seabird with a slim body and a proportionally small and thin bill which is a distinguishing feature when compared to Fea's Petrel.

 Zino’s Petrels’ wings and back are dark grey, with white underparts and a grey tail.
 It has an incomplete grey breast band and normally has a lot of white on its underwings.

 It has a rapid flight, sweeping up in the wind and then rapidly down again with a marked “W” angulation of the wings.

 This species is only known on and around the breeding area.
 They come inshore only at night and nest in the high central mountain massif.
 Where they go in the non-breeding season is not known.
 Pterodromas can be seen at sea of Madeira, but it is almost impossible to distinguish between Zino's and Fea's Petrel unless they pass very near when an educated guess can be made.